lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 ## The Incus hard fork

+*Psst, this is still WIP.
+Will be finished in the next 16-20 hours.
+Come back later if you want to read it in a better shape.*

 As a result of Canonical's sudden licence change and the associated CLA, LXD unfortunately had to undergo a hard fork under duress.

 Incus user can still access images.linuxcontainers.org.